Students' Frequently Asked Questions (FAQ)

-The Office for Disability Accommodations (ODA) is Southern Miss’s designated office to verify students’ eligibility for accommodations under the Americans with Disabilities Act (ADA).
-ODA assists eligible students on an individual basis to develop and coordinate plans for the implementation of reasonable accommodations that are specific to their disabilities.
+Student Accessibility Services (SAS) is Southern Miss’s designated office to verify students’ eligibility for accommodations under the Americans with Disabilities Act (ADA).
+SAS assists eligible students on an individual basis to develop and coordinate plans for the implementation of reasonable accommodations that are specific to their disabilities.
 Reasonable accommodations are offered in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).

-The Office for Disability Accommodations (ODA) assists students with learning disabilities (reading writing and math), mobility impairments, systemic or chronic illnesses and injuries, psychiatric impairments (including anxiety and depression), ADHD or ADD, hearing impairments, visual impairments, temporary disabilities and pregnancies.
+Student Accessibility Services (SAS) assists students with learning disabilities (reading, writing, and math), mobility impairments, systemic or chronic illnesses and injuries, psychiatric impairments (including anxiety and depression), ADHD or ADD, hearing impairments, visual impairments, temporary disabilities and pregnancies.

 Students with disabilities must apply for admission to USM through the regular admissions procedure.
-There are no special admissions procedures to register with ODA.
-The Office for Disability Accommodations (ODA) can answer general questions but for specific entrance requirements, please contact the Admissions office at 601.266.5000 or admissionsFREEMississippi.
+There are no special admissions procedures to register with Student Accessibility Services (SAS).
+We can answer general questions but for specific entrance requirements, please contact the Admissions office at 601.266.5000 or admissionsFREEMississippi.

-Yes, both Gulf Coast and online students may receive accommodation from the Office for Disability Accommodations (ODA).
-Please see questions number five (5) for how to request accommodations.
+Yes, both Gulf Coast and online students can receive accommodations from Student Accessibility Services (SAS).
+Please see question number five (5) for how to request accommodations.

 Students who are 18 years old or older are legally recognized as adults.
 In this case, the student is responsible for their own accommodation requests and disability-related decisions.
 However, students are encouraged to have an open dialog with their parents.
 Parents can be a wonderful source of support.